- Back to Getting Started

 When you come to deposit your thesis you have two options:

-1. Deposit two copies on CD-ROM/memory stick - one the full version with all 3rd party retained, and a second edited version with this material removed.
+1. Send two copies via the University file transfer service: https://transfer.gla.ac.uk/ - one the full version with all 3rd party retained, and a second edited version with this material removed.
 The edited electronic version will be made publicly available - they full version will not.

-2. Deposit only the full version with 3rd party copyright material retained on CD-ROM/memory stick.
+2. Send only the full version including all 3rd party copyright material.
 This will not be made publicly available.

 See the relevant section on the Thesis Format page for information on how to create an edited version of your thesis.